maRce10/marce10.github.com/_posts/2019-02-16-Working_with_songs.md

 Animal vocalizations can be hierarchically organized: elements group together in syllables, syllables in songs, songs in bouts and so on.
-Many important biological patterns of vocal variation are better described at higher levels, so we are often interested in characterizing vocalizations at those levels.
-There are several tools in [warbleR](https://cran.r-project.org/package=warbleR) to explore and measure these higher levels.
-For simplicity any level above 'elements' will be refered to as 'songs' in this post as well as in the [warbleR](https://cran.r-project.org/package=warbleR) functions described here.
+Many important biological patterns of vocal variation are better described at higher structural levels, so we are often interested in characterizing vocalizations at those levels.
+There are several tools in [warbleR](https://cran.r-project.org/package=warbleR) to explore and measure these features.
+For simplicity, any level above 'elements' will be refered to as 'songs' in this post as well as in the [warbleR](https://cran.r-project.org/package=warbleR) functions described here.

 We will work on a recording from a Scale-throated Hermit (hummingbird) (*Phaethornis eurynome*):